nataliecje/SC1015-vehicle-analysis/README.md

 **Random Forest Classifier**

 Random Forest generates multiple decision tree to make predictions about a target variable, and is suitable for complex datasets.
+Each tree is exposed to a different number of features and a different sample of the original dataset, and as such, every tree can be different.
+Each tree then makes a prediction, and finally taking the most popular result.

+Hyperparameters:
+- n_estimators: 100
+- max_depth: 10

 *Train set*
 Classification accuracy           : 0.773